The First Fall

 No one there to catch me, neither family nor ties,

-Plummeting in the air, scrambling at extreme
+Plummeting in the air, scrambling in extreme,

-I reached for the gods, yet proved to be lies
+I reached for the gods, yet proved to be lies,

 Finally, exhausted, I let go of all my dreams.